Trump to 'Hannity': Kim Jong Un to start denuclearization 'virtually immediately'

 “His country has to be de-nuked and he understood that, he fully understood that, he didn’t fight it,” Trump said.

-The summit, which almost didn’t happen, represented a remarkable turnaround from the tension between Washington and Pyongyang last summer, when Trump and Kim exchanged a war of words, with the American president warning the dictator of “fire and fury.”
+The summit, which almost didn’t happen, represented a remarkable turnaround from the tension between Washington and Pyongyang last summer when Trump and Kim exchanged a war of words, with the American president warning the dictator of “fire and fury.”

 Trump told Fox News, though, that “without the rhetoric we wouldn’t have been here.”